ccoopq/ccoopq.github.io/_pages/about.md

 I am a first-year Ph.D. student at the School of Engineering, Rensselaer Polytechnic Institute.
 I received my M.Sc. in Robotics from the National University of Singapore in 2024, and my B.Eng. in Electronic Engineering from Sun Yat-sen University in 2023.

-My research interests include computer vision, 3D scene generation, robotic perception, SLAM, and autonomous driving.
+My research interests include Computer Vision, 3D Scene Generation, Robotic Perception, SLAM, and Autonomous Driving.

 You can find my CV here: [Curriculum Vitae](https://drive.google.com/file/d/1HPx-sWxV5DwXntViKWyGlUBQ8ztDV9D4/view).